Pichi Richi Railway: Crossing the standard gauge

 Because the existing narrow gauge between Stirling North and Port Augusta had been removed many years earlier, the challenge for the PRRPS was to develop an effective means of reinstating the narrow gauge in to Port Augusta.
 The greatest aspect to this challenge was how to cross over what remained of the standard gauge line to Marree, which had since been truncated at Telford Cut coal mine near Leigh Creek with the opening of the newer standard gauge line from Tarcoola to Alice Springs in 1980.
 This line to Leigh Creek was exclusively used for transporting coal from Leigh Creek to Northern Power Station, and branched off the main standard gauge network at Stirling North.
 Many options for crossing this line were investigated, including a draw bridge arrangement, diamond crossovers and an underpass.
 The final decision was an underpass, passing below the Leigh Creek coal train line, which greatly reduced the amount of safe working interfacing with the standard gauge line.
 Diagram.

 Project completion

-The remainder of the narrow gauge line was constructed parallel to the standard gauge into Port Augusta, arriving at Platform 2 at Port Augusta station.
-The rail for this project was sourced from the dismantled Cambrai to Apamurra railway line in South Australia's Murray Mallee region.
-A turntable relocated from Kapunda was installed near the station, and a depot and sheds were constructed next to the Port Augusta station for housing a locomotive and rolling stock for Pichi Richi Railway operations originating at Port Augusta.
+The remainder of the narrow gauge line was constructed parallel to the standard gauge, ending at platform 2 of Port Augusta station.
+The South Australian Government donated rail for the project, which the Society lifted and transported from the abandoned Cambrai to Apamurra railway line in South Australia's Murray Mallee region.
+For Pichi Richi Railway operations originating at the station, a two-road locomotive and carriage storage shed and a run-around track were constructed, and an 18.3 m turntable donated by Australian Southern Railroad, relocated from Kapunda, was installed to turn steam locomotives and tenders.